Kitware/vtk-examples/src/VTKBook/12Chapter12.md

 We assume here that all the data to be processed was acquired with a constant center landmark.
 In VTK, the origin of the data applies to the lower left of an image volume.
 In this pipeline, we calculate the origin such that the *x,y* center of the volume will be (0,0).
 The DataSpacing describes the size of each pixel and the distance between slices.
 DataVOI selects a volume of interest (VOI).
 A VOI lets us select areas of interest, sometimes eliminating extraneous structures like the CT table bed.
 For the frog, we have written a small C program that reads the tissue label file and finds the volume of interest for each tissue.

-The SetTransform() method defines how to arrange the data in memory.
+The `SetTransform()` method defines how to arrange the data in memory.
 Medical images can be acquired in a variety of orders.
 For example, in CT, the data can be gathered from top to bottom (superior to inferior), or bottom to top (inferior to superior).
 In addition, MRI data can be acquired from left to right, right to left, front-to-back (anterior to posterior) or back-to-front.
 This filter transforms triangle vertices such that the resulting models will all "face" the viewer with a view up of (0,-1,0), looking down the positive *z* axis.
 Also, proper left-right correspondence will be maintained.
 That means the patient's left will always be left on the generated models.
 Look in SliceOrder.tcl to see the permutations and rotations for each order.

-All the other parameters are self-explanatory except for the last.
-In this script, we know that the pipeline will only be executed once.
-To conserve memory, we invoke the ReleaseDataFlagOn() method.
-This allows the VTK pipeline to release data once it has been processed by a filter.
-For large medical datasets, this can mean the difference between being able to process a dataset or not.
+ In the example, we have created a class called \texttt{SliceOrder} which handles the permutations and rotations for each order.

+We will be using a `vtkMetaImageReader()` instead of the `vtkPNMReader()`  since the data has been collected into metaa-image files.
+This means that we will apply the transform later in the pipeline.

+All the other parameters are self-explanatory.

 <figure id="Figure 12-8">
   <img src="https://raw.githubusercontent.com/Kitware/vtk-examples/gh-pages/src/VTKBook/Figures/Figure12-8.png?raw=true" width="640" alt="Figure12-8">